Key Takeaways

 Porcelain

 “Porcelain” refers to the pale, finely-grained pottery that was first developed during the Tang Dynasty in China and grew in Western popularity during the 18th century.
 Curious what porcelain is made of?
-This non-porous material is made by producing a paste from clay and minerals and then fired at a much higher temperature than most other ceramics.
+This non-porous material is made by producing a paste from clay and minerals and then fired at a high temperature, higher than most other ceramics.

 Although synonymous with fancy dining, porcelain can be surprisingly practical.
 This material is rather durable thanks to the high-heat process used to create it, so most porcelain goods will handle dishwashers and microwaves just fine.